home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 | `segment_id` | Module's segment id | 5..128 |
 | `module_id` | Module id | 5..254 |

-In addition every event has its own special attributes which are described below.
+In addition, every event has its own special attributes which are described below.
 All special attributes are optional and can be used as supplementary filters.

 ### Event: `lcn_transmitter`